Installation + Quickstart#

 Getting started for tracing is as easy as prefixing your python entry-point command with ddtrace-run.

-For example if you start your application with python app.py then run (with your desired settings in place of the example environment variables):
+For example, if you start your application with python app.py then run (replacing placeholders with actual values for your environment variables):

 For more advanced usage of ddtrace-run refer to the documentation here.

 To verify the environment configuration for your application run the command ddtrace-run --info.
-This will print out info useful for debugging to make sure your environment variable configurations are being picked up correctly and that the tracer will be able to connect to the Datadog agent with them.
-Note: --info Only reflects configurations made via environment variables, not those made in code.
+This command prints useful information for debugging, ensuring that your environment variable configurations are recognized and that the tracer will be able to connect to the Datadog agent with them.
+Note: --info only reflects configurations set via environment variables, not those set within code.

 When ddtrace-run cannot be used, a similar start-up behavior can be achieved with the import of ddtrace.auto.
 This should normally be imported as the first thing during the application start-up.